Car Insurance Claims: Dos and Don'ts

 DO keep all receipts of meals, lodging, and purchases made in connection with time spent pursuing your claim or recovering from your injuries from the time of the covered event until final settlement with your insurance company.

 DON'T give any recorded or written statements to your insurer until you are sure you understand your coverage.
 Remember you aren't required to allow the insurance company to record your telephone conversation.
 If you have doubts, do consult an attorney.

 DON'T automatically accept the estimate or appraisal of your losses given to you by the insurer.
 Insurance companies will often try to get you to accept their estimator's or contractor's repair or replacement estimates, which might be a bit low.

 DON'T sign any releases or waivers of any kind until you obtain legal advice.
-A bad financial situation after a major loss may make it seem necessary for you accept a premature, inadequate settlement from your insurer.
+A bad financial situation after a major loss may make it seem necessary for you to accept a premature, inadequate settlement from your insurer.
 But you may remember destroyed items after you have signed a release as to payment for your personal property inventory or other claims.
 For these reasons, it is advisable to consult an attorney before signing a release or waiver.
 Be sure to read the fine print on any payment from the insurance company.

 DON'T accept any check that says "final payment" unless you are ready to do so.